 CareerAbility’s career Development Advisor, Sarah Elsdon, helps each Chapel Haven adult referred to employment services identify what they like to do and the team cultivates opportunities for individualized experiences where clients can gain work skills in their area of preference.
 Abby has a strong interest in horticulture and these skills will advance her career pathway into this industry and add to her resume as she seeks employment.

-Seth B., has recently begun an internship at Race Brook Country Club in Orange as part of his Facilitated Discovery experience in CareerAbility’s Employment Services.
+Seth B., this fall has enjoyed an internship at Race Brook Country Club in Orange as part of his Facilitated Discovery experience in CareerAbility’s Employment Services.

 Seth’s main tasks include washing and drying golf carts, disinfecting touch points on golf carts, collecting loose golf balls on the driving range, polishing returned clubs and storing them in the bag room, setting the range (refilling golf balls for the driving range), sweeping the cart barn, and cleaning golf cart windshields.
 Seth is happy about the internship.